nifferdil/JavaScript-Palindromes/README.md

-# Application Name
+# Palindromes

-##### _{Brief description of application}, {Date of current version}_
+##### _JavaScript BDD practice for Epicodus, 16 September 2015_

-#### By **Molly Waggett**
+#### By **Molly Waggett & Jennifer Morkunas**

 ## Description

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
-Do you want other developers to use this code in their apps?
-Talk about things like that here in simple terms.}
+This app will detect if user input is a palindrome, meaning any word, phrase, number, or other sequence of characters which reads the same backward or forward.

 ## Setup